FREE SHIPPING FOR USA ORDERS OVER $85

 If you're not able to stand, you can conquer the slopes with sit-skiing, which is ideal for anyone with good core strength and trunk balance.

 For sit-skiing, you will use a mono-ski or a bi-ski.
-The former includes a bucket style seat with a single ski underneath.
-For balance, you will use two handheld outriggers, which requires strong arms.
+The former includes a bucket-style seat with a single ski underneath.
+For balance, you will use two handheld outriggers, which require strong arms.

-Of course, an article about skiing would not be complete without touching on ski bikes--the latest trend in adaptive skiing.
-Ski bikes are similar to a bicycle but feature skis instead of wheels.
-The ski bike was first used in Europe, and now, adaptive programs introduce this version so more and more amputees can enjoy skiing.
+Of course, an article about skiing would not be complete without touching on ski bikes—the latest trend in adaptive skiing.
+Ski bikes are similar to bicycles but feature skis instead of wheels.
+The ski bike was first used in Europe, and now, adaptive programs have introduced this version so more and more amputees can enjoy skiing.

 Adaptive Nordic Skiing